 How does it help?

-A digital marketing calendar encourages the brand team to identify the key marketing objectives (Awareness, Trial or Word of mouth) to be accomplished within a specific time frame to meet business goals.
+A digital marketing calendar encourages the brand team to identify the key marketing objectives (Awareness, Trial, Word of mouth etc) to be accomplished within a specific time frame to meet business goals.

-- Once the objectives are clear, we put down the various pieces of brand communication (creatives promoting innovations and activation) and media to be used to achieve the same.
+- Once the objectives are clear, we put down the various pieces of brand communication (creatives promoting innovations and activation) and media mix to be used to communicate the same.

 - Different elements of the media mix (PR, Social, BTL etc) are included in the document as per pre-agreed timelines.